Mission 11 · Stage 2

 See it

-Every keyboard key and game controller button works this way.
+Every keyboard key and game controller button works just like this.

 The story